Learning the layout of a room (room familiarisation)

 The grid pattern

-- With your back to the door, square off and using the upper and lower body protection techniques to cross to the opposite side of the room.
+- With your back on the wall (next to handle side of the door), square off and using the upper and lower body protection techniques to cross to the opposite side of the room.

 - If you find any objects, explore them and then negotiate them.
 Continue to cross to the other side, making a mental map of key features and landmarks.